marcoalopez/GrainSizeTools/DOCS/_first_steps.md

 dataset = pd.read_csv('DATA/data_set.csv', sep=';', skiprows=5, na_filter=True)
 ```

-which in plain language means that we are importing a ``csv`` file named ``data_set`` that is located in the folder ``DATA``.
+which in plain language means that we are importing a (fictitious) ``csv`` file named ``data_set`` that is located in the folder ``DATA``.
 The data is delimited by a semicolon and we ignore the first five lines of the file (*i.e.* column names are supposed to appear in the sixth row).
 Last, we want all missing values to be handled during the import.

 > 👉 more details on Pandas csv read method: https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.read_csv.html